How automated sensitive data discovery works

 -

-Bucket-level details that indicate the current status of the analyses, such as a list of the objects that Macie has analyzed in a bucket, the types of sensitive data that Macie has found in a bucket, and the number of occurrences of each type of sensitive data that Macie found.
+Bucket-level details that indicate the current status of the analyses.
+For example, a list of objects that Macie has analyzed in a bucket, the types of sensitive data that Macie has found in a bucket, and the number of occurrences of each type of sensitive data that Macie found.

-Macie automatically recalculates and updates this information while performing automated sensitive data discovery for your account.
-For example, if Macie finds sensitive data in an object that's subsequently deleted, Macie updates the applicable bucket's metadata: removes the object from the list of analyzed objects; removes occurrences of sensitive data that Macie found in the object; recalculates the sensitivity score, if the score is calculated automatically; and, updates the sensitivity label as necessary to reflect the new score.
+Macie automatically recalculates and updates this information while it performs automated sensitive data discovery.
+For example, if Macie finds sensitive data in an S3 object that's subsequently changed or deleted, Macie updates the applicable bucket's metadata: removes the object from the list of analyzed objects; removes occurrences of sensitive data that Macie found in the object; recalculates the sensitivity score, if the score is calculated automatically; and, updates the sensitivity label as necessary to reflect the new score.

 In addition to metadata and statistics, Macie produces records of the sensitive data it finds and the analysis that it performs: sensitive data findings, which report sensitive data that Macie finds in individual S3 objects, and sensitive data discovery results, which log details about the analysis of individual S3 objects.